A Profile Of Empire Nuts

 Challenges For The Future Of Empire Nut Walnuts

 Water is certainly a vital issue for the future.
 Water distribution between the farmers and the people.
-A lot of farmers are facing difficulty getting water rights and watering their crops.
+Many farmers are facing difficulty getting water rights and watering their crops.
 Water allocation is certainly an issue.
-That will have much more considered by the government in the coming years.
-The economies of the United States and of other countries will certainly be an issue.
+The government will consider that in the coming years.
+The economies of the United States and other countries will certainly be an issue.
 Inflation hits the rising cost of food more than any other category.
 Transportation and fuel are issues on the macro side.

 Future prices should stay around the same level.
 Getting more domestic customers for California walnuts will offset a lot of these extra costs coming in the near future.
 Empire Nut sees the price for walnuts stabilized.
 This should be very sustainable for a lot of farmers.